peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // [11, 12, 13, 14, 15]
 ```

-While there’s nothing particularly wrong with the code above, I think we can make it better.
+While there’s nothing _wrong_ with the code above, I think we can make it better.
 By using partial application and `map` instead of `forEach` the code is shorter and in my opinion easier to follow.

 ```js
 const numbers = [1, 2, 3, 4, 5];